lradic/lradic/README.md

 ## Hello.
-I am @lradic.
+I am lradic.
 Welcome to my GitHub profile.

 <!---
 lradic/lradic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.